deadlydog/AzureDevOps.WindowsScheduledTasks/ReadMe.md

-# Windows Scheduled Tasks VSTS Extension
+# Windows Scheduled Tasks Azure DevOps Extension

-This is an VSTS extension that allows Windows Scheduled Tasks to easily be installed and uninstalled.
+This is an Azure DevOps extension that allows Windows Scheduled Tasks to easily be installed and uninstalled.

 ## Implementation